 The city will not have barricades or cones available for ANY event for the following dates:

 Apply for a Special Event Permit at least 2 weeks in advance.

 Be sure to tell everyone who will be affected by the street closure at least two weeks in advance.

 Contact the Department of Public Works to reserve state-approved barricades to block off the street.
-This must be done BEFORE a permit is obtained.
-Barricades are available from the City free of charge for public, not-for-profit events.
-Pick up and return at DPW at 1725 S. West St, building #4, between 7:00a-3:00p Mon and Fri; barricades will not be delivered.
-Please send an e-mail to Steve Pruitt at email@example.com to reserve barricades for a block party.
-Be sure to take a copy of the Special Events permit and the email confirmation to pick up your barricades.
+This must be done BEFORE your permit is issued.
+Barricades are available from the City free of charge for public, not-for-profit events on a first come/first reserved basis.
+Barricades will not be delivered.
+Please send an e-mail to Steve Pruitt at firstname.lastname@example.org to reserve barricades for a block party.
+Be sure to take a copy of your Special Events permit and the email confirmation to pick up your barricades.
 Please return the barricades in a timely manner as other events may be waiting for them.

 PLEASE NOTE: Block parties and events that are requesting to block a street, may do so with approval as long as there are no structures in the street that would impair an emergency response.